Facebook plans to raise $10.6 billion in mega IPO

 Facebook generated the lion's share of its $3.7 billion in revenue last year from online advertising.
 It also collects fees when consumers use its special Credits currency to purchase virtual goods in social games such as Zynga's Farmville.
 The company has said it may expand the use of its payment business beyond games.

-Facebook, which plans to list its stock on the Nasdaq under the ticker "FB" (FB.O), has long tantalized investors with the prospect of a mega IPO.
+Facebook, which plans to list its stock on the Nasdaq under the ticker "FB", has long tantalized investors with the prospect of a mega IPO.

 As a private company, shares of Facebook have traded briskly in secondary markets for the past couple of years, as investors sought to get a piece of the fast-growing company ahead of its expected IPO.